-In May 2015, the Organization entered into an operating lease for office space.
-Rent expense under this and other arrangements totaled approximately \$94,000 for 2018.
-Future minimum lease payments required under this and other office space and equipment lease arrangements are as follows:
+During 2019, the Organization entered into operating leases for office space and office equipment.
+Rent expense under these arrangements totaled approximately \$97,000 and \$94,000 for 2019 and 2018, respectively.
+Future minimum lease payments required the office space and equipment lease arrangements are as follows: